 I arrived in Belgrade Tuesday evening open to a new experience but feeling a bit apprehensive and uncertain about what to expect.
 One writer compares the Serbian culture of “historical, religious, culinary, and psychological narratives” to “knots that must be carefully untangled”.

 It takes a few days to acclimate, and I’m exploring areas near my apartment but haven’t used the trams.
 I got lost last night, but friendly locals were helpful.
 Transportation is above ground – no subway.
-Drivers are impatient, and crossing the street in the wrong place resulted in a horn honking rebuke – won’t do that again…
+Drivers are impatient.
+Crossing the street in the wrong place, resulted in a horn-honking rebuke – won’t do that again…

 My first Serbian food experience – karađorđeva šnicla a Serbian version of schnitzel named after Serbian Prince Karađorđe – was interesting but not a favorite.
 Meat and roasted peppers are popular in Serbia.

 Some describe Serbia as “fascinating, baffling, captivating, frustrating, and vibrant”!

 Most restaurants have live entertainment with small groups of musicians, including a singer, accordion, Serbian guitar, bass or cello, tapan drum, and violin.
 To my ear, the sound is a combination of Balkan Gypsy, Greek, and Russian folk music.
 All smiles, the locals love it!

 When drinking rakija (fruit brandy) with friends, the process is “clinking glasses, locking eyes, and saying ZIVELI”!

 There are many Serbian breads – pogačica, pogača, đevrek, lepinja/somun, proja – can’t pronounce them.
 Bakeries and snack kiosks are everywhere.
 Kiosk vendors are friendly and helpful.
 I’ve asked them silly tourist questions, and they’re always helpful and kind.

 As in Montenegro and Croatia potent rakija is popular.
 In the Balkans, rakija is said to “cure all ailments known to man”.

 Serbian Time and Communication

 I’ve learned that the meaning of time in Serbia is up for grabs.
 In some cases, an hour means a day or more.
 There’s no mercy for those who don’t understand this.
 Complaining and being uptight doesn’t help.
 You must remain flexible, unless you want to be unhappy and frustrated.
 There are layers of understanding in Serbia – each somewhat right but not always inaccurate – communication is challenging.